 Emi told us several easy Japanese restaurants that are located within 3 minutes from the hotel.
 I wrote the details about it in the article “Hilton Waikiki Beach Hotel Was Excellent!”
 So, please check this article, too!

-I’ll write about DAY-3 later.
+Continue to DAY-3.
 Please don’t miss it!

 Translated Japanese into English by picolisco